Tracing the Footprints

 2. Motivated by economic interests, geopolitical rivalries, and the ideology of imperialism, European nations partitioned the continent through treaties, conquests, and diplomatic maneuvers.

-3. The Berlin Conference of 1884-1885, convened by Otto von Bismarck, formalized the division of Africa among European powers and disregarded the aspirations and sovereignty of indigenous peoples.
+3. Compared to the Berlin Conference of 1884-1885, convened by Otto von Bismarck, formalized the division of Africa among European powers and disregarded the aspirations and sovereignty of indigenous peoples.

 Colonial Rule and Exploitation